codepo8/developer-advocacy-handbook/write-excellent-code-examples.md

 more maintained and controlled way to publish your demos and code examples.

-### Version Control is your friend
+### Version control is your friend

 The first thing I found that saved me a lot of hassle is to use version control for everything.
-Git is the common thing to use, but even having your products in a OneDrive / Dropbox / Box / Google Drive or whatever folder is a great idea.
+Git is the common thing to use, but even having your products in a OneDrive, Dropbox, Box, Google Drive or whatever folder is a great idea.
 You will always mess up and it is great to be able to revert a last change on a file.